freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/2-create-mesh.md

 Then there are three more properties to change:

 - We only want to extrude the front, so set *Fill Mode* to *Front*.
-- We don't want to make the object larger by bevelling, so enter the negative value of the bevel depth under *Offset*.
+- We don't want to make the object larger by beveling, so enter the negative value of the bevel depth under *Offset*.
 - Finally, a *Resolution* of `0` will do.

 Here are all the non-default options in red: